dioconnoi/FundamentalAnalysis/README.md

 - [ ] Fix if the full 4 years of data are not available. (could not broadcast input array from shape (2) into shape (4))
 - [ ] Optimise Stock Data function to be quicker (currently performing a forloop over each symbol to prevent a full stop)
 - [ ] Additional ratios like Inventory over Sales.
-- [ ] Newsfeed wich clickable links plus find the most important news bits over the last years.
+- [ ] Newsfeed with clickable links plus find the most important news bits over the last years.